Are you in the market for a forklift but have questions about the price of new or used models?

 Buying a Used Forklift: The Advantages

-Since we’ve covered the ups and downs of buying new, let’s move on to used.
+While we’ve covered the perks of buying new, there are several compelling reasons to consider buying used.

-And speaking of negotiation, remember that you have the opportunity to negotiate not only for a lower price on the used lift, but also for upgrades, like bigger forks, new tires, or perhaps even an upgraded attachment, like a side shifting fork positioner instead of a standard side shifter.
+Additionally, buying used provides opportunities to negotiate not just the price, but also potential upgrades, such as larger forks, new tires, or advanced attachments like a side shifting fork positioner instead of a standard side shifter.

 Faster ROI